anshu109/python-vs-r/README.md

 Note that many tools, such as Microsoft Machine Learning Server, support both R and Python.
 That’s why most organizations use a combination of both languages, and the R vs. Python debate is all for naught.
 In fact, you might conduct early-stage data analysis and exploration in R and then switch to Python when it’s time to ship some data products.

 Learn more about Python and R
 For computer science purists, Python stands out as the right programming language for data science every time.
 Meanwhile, R has its own champions.
 See for yourself on development communities like Stack Overflow.
-To learn more about the possibilities for data analysis via Python and R, consider exploring the following Learn Hub articles.
-Checking out the languages of data science tutorial on the IBM Developer Hub is also recommended.